Alumni Scholarship FAQ

-No. While we hope you have the opportunity to participate in your sport at the post-secondary level, maintaining an active lifestyle (participating in intramurals, working out, etc,) is acceptable.
+No. While we hope you have the opportunity to continue in your sport at the post-secondary level, maintaining an active lifestyle (participating in intramurals, working out, etc.) is acceptable.

 How important are my marks?

-You need to have a sufficient average to obtain entrance as a full time student in your selected post-secondary educational institution in September.
-The SSAC Alumni Scholarship is not an academic scholarship that is solely based on your marks.
-It is your commitment that is important to obtain the best marks of which you are capable.
+You need to have a sufficient average to obtain entrance as a full-time student into your selected post-secondary educational institution in September.
+The SSAC Alumni Scholarship is not an academic scholarship based solely on your marks.
+What is important is your commitment to obtain the best marks of which you are capable.